 Analytics turn raw activity into decisions.
 Nextiva’s visual dashboards track call volume, answer speed, abandonment, agent performance, and customer trends by user, queue, department, or location.

 Dashboards include filterable charts and custom reports, plus access to call recordings for coaching.
-Sentiment indicators help teams spot conversations that may need a follow-up before issues escalate.
+On supported plans, sentiment indicators and AI-powered insights help teams spot conversations that may need a follow-up before issues escalate.

-Practical tips: set weekly goals (e.g., reduce average speed of answer by 10%), tag calls that result in revenue, and review outliers (very long or short calls) to refine scripts and routing.
+Practical tips: set weekly goals (e.g., reduce average speed of answer by 10%), tag calls that result in revenue, and review outliers (very long or short calls) to refine scripts, routing, and training plans.

 Nextiva Mobile App